Alriightyman/GameEngine/ReadMe.txt

-Experimenting with Direct3D 11 and creating a Game Engine.
+Experimenting with Direct3D 11 and Lua; creating a Game Engine.

 This "Engine" requires the use of the a modified version of the DirectX Tool Kit.
 The modification is quite simple, under SimpleMath.inl change all occurences of RH to LH.